‘Speaking of Kansas City’ Brings Stories Together on One Site

 "The initial group of recordings was developed with an eye toward diversity, and our partner organizations helped us make that happen,” says Digital Branch Manager David LaCrone.
 “In the coming years, we will continue to expand the viewpoints and topics that are represented in the collection."

-Current partners are area libraries, archives, and cultural institutions, including Black Archives of Mid-America, the Kansas City Museum, Midwest Center for Holocaust Education, and the Nelson-Atkins Museum of Art.
+Current partners are area libraries, archives, and cultural institutions, including Black Archives of Mid-America, the Kansas City Museum, the Midwest Center for Holocaust Education, and the Nelson-Atkins Museum of Art.

 “One of the greatest challenges in local history is removing barriers that prevent people from accessing diverse primary resources,” says Digital History Specialist Jason Roe.
 “Many of the recordings remained in physical format on archives’ shelves and rarely viewed.”